isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 By putting in the parentheses, `suc (x + y)` is now recursive, and, importantly, it is recursive on *structurally smaller* inputs than it was given.
-Since the recursive call must be smaller (in the sense of there is one fewer `suc` to worry about,) eventually this recursion must terminate, and thus Agda is happy.
+Since the recursive call must be smaller (in the sense of there is one fewer `ctor:suc` to worry about,) eventually this recursion must terminate, and thus Agda is happy.